Air Force Global Strike Command

-BARKSALE AIR FORCE BASE, La. — Air Force Global Strike Command is dedicating 2017 to Airmen, their loved ones and the total force at large.
-We are calling this year “The Year of the Family,” and will focus our efforts on areas that greatly affect our Strikers and their families.
-These areas include where our Airmen live, learn, play, pray and receive care.
+U.S. Air Force Capt.
+Joe Becker, 39th Airlift Squadron greets his family after returning from a deployment at Dyess Air Force Base, Texas, Sept.
+19, 2016.
+Air Force Global Strike Command is dedicating 2017 to Airmen, their loved ones and the total force at large and will focus on areas that greatly affect their quality of life.
+These areas include they live, learn, play, pray and receive care.
+(U.S. Air Force photo by Airman 1st Class Rebecca Van Syoc)

 Air Force Global Strike’s mission also plays a role in these five areas.
 Gen. Robin Rand, commander, Air Force Global Strike Command recently discussed the increase in operational tempo and how this may result in increased burdens for service members and their families.